a3gz/chubby/README.md

     composer create-project a3gz/chubby -s dev

-This will create a project called `chubby`.
+This will create a new project called `chubby`.

+Once the project has been created you can safely delete the `chubby/composer.json` file and the `chubby/vendor` directory. **Don't delete the file `chubby/src/composer.json` thought, this one is wher you add your dependencies**.

 Chubby needs all required dependencies to sit on the `src` directory:

     > cd chubby/src